-In 2001 FGIS established a Biotechnology laboratory at the Technology and Science Division in Kansas City, Missouri.
-The Biotechnology group contributes to the agency’s mission by responding to genetically modified (GM) grain products that are inadvertently released into the marketplace, validating Polymerase Chain Reaction (PCR) methods for accurate detection and quantification of specific GM traits, administering the USDA-FGIS Proficiency Program, and developing research projects that help promote international harmonization of biotech testing methods.
+The Biotechnology group contributes to the agency’s mission by responding to genetically modified (GM) grain products that are inadvertently released into the marketplace, validating Polymerase Chain Reaction (PCR) methods for accurate detection and quantification of specific GM traits, evaluating rapid test kit performance, administering a Proficiency Program, and developing research projects that help promote international harmonization of biotech testing methods.

 Rapid Test Kit Evaluation (TKE)

 The grain industry needs fast, reliable tests to detect the presence of GM grains and oilseeds.
-To ensure that reliable, rapid tests are commercially available, FGIS provides a Rapid Test Kit Evaluation program to verify the performance of commercial test kits designed to detect GM material in grain and oilseeds.
-FGIS evaluates the performance of these rapid test kits and confirms that the test kits operate in accordance with manufacturers' claims.
-Initially this program evaluated rapid test kits developed to detect the presence of the Cry9C protein produced in Starlink™.
-Since that time, the program has expanded to include evaluation of test kits that detect a wide range of GM traits.
+To ensure that reliable, rapid tests are commercially available, FGIS provides a Rapid Test Kit Evaluation program to verify that the performance of commercial test kits designed to detect GM material operate in accordance with manufacturers' claims.

 Manufacturers interested in submitting a rapid test kit for verification should review our Biotech Criteria Documentation (pdf) for design criteria and test performance specifications.
 Additional information regarding recent changes to the program are available in our Biotech Test Kit Criteria Supporting Documentation (pdf).